Colorado State University: Athletics

 Colorado State University competes in 17 sponsored intercollegiate sports, including 11 for women (cross country, indoor track, outdoor track, volleyball, basketball, golf, tennis, swimming, softball, soccer and water polo) and six for men (football, cross country, indoor track, outdoor track, basketball, and golf).
-Colorado State's athletic teams compete along with 8 other institutions in the Mountain West Conference (MW), which is an NCAA Division I conference and sponsors Division I FBS football.
-The Conference was formed in 1999, splitting from the former 16-member Western Athletic Conference.
+Colorado State's athletic teams compete along with 8 other institutions in the Pac-12 Conference, which is an NCAA Division I conference and sponsors Division I FBS football.
+They were previously members of the Mountain West Conference, which was formed in 1999, splitting from the former 16-member Western Athletic Conference.
 CSU has won 9 MW tournament championships and won or shared 11 regular season titles.
 Rams football teams won or shared the Mountain West title in 1999, 2000 and 2002.

 On December 13, 2011, Jim McElwain was introduced as the head football coach at Colorado State.
 McElwain had worked as the Alabama offensive coordinator from 2008 to 2011.
 On December 4, 2014, Jim McElwain accepted the head coach position at the University of Florida.
 This was the first time a Colorado State Rams head coach left the team for another program.